juakiCarbonell/phones/README.md

 # Phone app

 This is the phone app made by Joaquin Carbonell.
+The structure of the app folder it is definetly overkilling for the exercise.
+I made it in this way to be an app that can be scaled easily and in a structured way.

 ## Installation